 What is Meditation

-Meditation is the act of sitting or lying still and thinking of nothing for 15-20 minutes.
-You don’t think about the past or the future, you simply are.
+Meditation is sitting or lying still and thinking of nothing for 15-20 minutes.
+You don’t think about the past or the future; you are.
 It’s the direct act and practice of being present.
-Studies have shown that meditating for 15-20 minutes a day is good for your mental health.
-By focusing your mind on one thing, you get many mental benefits.
+Studies have shown that meditating daily for 15-20 minutes is good for mental health.
+By focusing your mind on one thing, you get many cognitive benefits.
 Noticeable effects include significantly reducing your stress and frustration.
-Your focus and concentration improve and your tolerance for pain increases.
+In addition, your focus and concentration improve, and your tolerance for pain increases.

 The act of being present is a technique to clear your mind.
 It silences your ego and helps you deal with negative feelings such as fear, anger, and sadness.
 Meditation boils down to clearing your mind of busy and distracting thoughts.
 You become mindful of your surroundings and how you react to your surroundings.
-The more you engage in meditative processes, the more you change the way you think and approach the world.
-This is why you do some of your best thinking while enjoying a good cigar.
+The more you engage in meditative processes, the more you change how you think and approach the world, which is why you do some of your best thinking while enjoying a good cigar.

 Good Cigar Smoking Ritual

 In a meditation ritual, you sit down, dim the lights, put some meditation music on, and focus on one thing.
 When you finish, you will feel calm and live in the present moment.
-Cigar smoking rituals are very similar because you’re also following a process and focusing on one thing (enjoying the cigar).
-The simple act of doing a ritual puts you in a meditative state.
+Cigar smoking rituals are similar because you’re also following a process and focusing on one thing (enjoying the cigar).
+The simple act of practice puts you in a meditative state.

-Typically, you’ll probably start your ritual when you come home from work, in the hot summer.
-You decide it’s time to unwind and you go check your stock in your humidor.
+Typically, you’ll start your ritual when you come home from work in the hot summer.
+But, first, you decide it’s time to unwind and check your stock in your humidor.

 You grab one of your top-shelf cigars.